Total Greenhouse Gas Emissions (Scope 1 and 2)

 In July 2018, we set goals under our OMRON Carbon Zero project, aiming to eliminate greenhouse gas emissions by the year 2050.

 Our aim is to eliminate Scope 1 and 2*1 greenhouse gas emissions by the year 2050, based on SBTi*2.
 As part of our efforts, we intend to reduce emissions by 32% by the year 2030.
 Backcasting from that target, we have set goal to reduce emissions by 4% by 2020.

 We are also considering setting target for Scope 3*3 emissions reductions.

-To assess the environmental impact of OMRON’s business activities as a whole, including its value chain, OMRON in fiscal 2013 began calculating Scope 1, 2, and 3 of the OMRON Group’s greenhouse gas (GHG) emissions.
+To assess the environmental impact of the Group's business activities as a whole, including its value chain, the OMRON Group in fiscal 2013 began calculating Scope 1, 2, and 3 of the OMRON Group's greenhouse gas (GHG) emissions.
 The calculation is based on the GHG Protocol, which is the most widely used international accounting and reporting tool.

 Direct emissions, including those from internal fuel combustion and industrial processes

 |Multiplying quantity of fuels used, emissions of non-energy origin by the emission factors||34,394||0.31%|